thycotic/dsv-docs/product/cli-ref/client.md

  Where "role" is a Role created earlier and is attached to a Policy to provide the proper peermissions.
  "--url" is the flag that tells DSV to create a one-time use URL instead of a Client Secret right now.
  "--url-ttl" is the time to live of the URL in sseconds.
 If it is not accessed in that timeframe, then it will become invalid.

+>**NOTE**: If a TTL is set for both the URL and the underlying client credentials, then the timer for the client credentials will not start until the URL is accessed.

 The result will look something like this: